Bill number does not exist. Enter a vaild keyword.

 (3) close a parole hearing to deliberate on the evidence and any other relevant information received at the hearing; or

-(4) close a parole hearing on written request of the chief law enforcement official responsible for an ongoing criminal investigation related to the inmate, if the ongoing investigation could be compromised.
+(4) close a parole hearing on written request of the chief law enforcement official responsible for an ongoing criminal investigation related to the incarcerated individual, if the ongoing investigation could be compromised.

 (e) This section does not limit the authority of the Commission to hold a parole hearing through the use of a video conference or other means of electronic transmission.